Sonokinetic Maximo – The Next Level

 The aforementioned offset control changes a phrase rhythm relative to others by moving the start position ahead or behind the beat.
 Most interesting is the clever harmonic shift articulation – a nifty feature that allows you to change the relative key of a phrase while playing.
 The mod wheel controls the volume for any layer enabled, again giving you more performance control over the loops.

 Playing patches is a breeze.
-Each of the string, brass or woodwinds patches load with three preset layers featuring hi, mid and low instruments with phrases ready to roll.
-Each layer is totally independent of each other, so changing the phrase or timing will not affect the others.
-The most dramatic results are actually found when mixing extreme opposite rhythmic phrase with each other, for instance, a quick 16th note hi, a quarter note vamp in the mid and long sustained notes from the basses sounds wonderful.
+Each of the string, brass or woodwinds patches load with three preset layers featuring high, mid and low instruments with phrases ready to roll.
+Each layer is totally independent of the other, so changing the phrase or timing will not affect the others.
+The most dramatic results are actually found when mixing extremely opposite rhythmic phrases with each other, for instance, a quick 16th note hi, a quarter note vamp in the mid and long sustained notes from the basses sounds wonderful.

 You’ll need other libraries to complement Maximo if you have any need to compose melodies, percussion or solo instruments, but as a groove generator, of sorts, this is a unique tool that will not only save you many hours of scoring time but bring a human feel that is difficult to replicate with a sequencer.

-Creating epic orchestrations really is 1-click away, and you’ll find no better sounding orchestration phrase libraries out there with this level of flexibility.
-Recommended.
+Creating epic orchestrations really is 1-click away, and you’ll find no better-sounding orchestration phrase libraries out there with this level of flexibility.
+Finding a place in your arrangments for phrases is the big challenge with Maximo, possibly lending this library to a seldom-used embellishment rather than a mainstay go-to.